ScottPlot/ScottPlot/dev/API-Plot.md

 ## Validate()

 **Summary:** Throw an exception if any plottable contains an invalid state.
-Deep validation is more thorough but slower.

 **Parameters:**
 * `Boolean` deep